 If you want to understand how your credit score is calculated, why credit providers use this score to decide if you are a good or bad credit risk and how a good score can benefit you to negotiate interest rates, it is best to get a financial coach on board.

 Below, Ndimande discusses how your credit score is calculated:

-- How much and often you utilise credit made available to you.
-This takes 30% of the calculation and is based on the balances owed on loans and credit card.
+How much and how often you utilise credit made available to you.
+This takes 30% of the calculation and is based on the balances owed on loans and credit cards.

-The most important aspects of credit is payment performance, managing credit and a good credit utilization.
+The most important aspects of credit are payment performance, managing credit and good credit utilisation.

 Ndimande advises that consumers use Sanlam’s credit dashboard to check their credit and wellness score which also provides the assistance of a free credit management coach to guide you on the right steps to take to improve and maintain a good credit score.

 Improving your financial wellbeing is just as important as maintaining a good overall wellbeing.
 Consumers can do this by being aware of their finances every day so that they know what they are spending and how much they are saving.
 “With the assistance of a financial coach, you don’t need to do it on your own”, concludes Ndimande.